someact/CottaaBot/README.md

 * **Activity Logging:** Records important channel actions and administrative commands to a designated log channel.

 ### Commands
-* `!help`: Displays a list of available commands and their descriptions.
+* `/help`: Displays a list of available commands and their descriptions.
-* `!setup`: Initializes the bot by sending the control panel interface for users to create temporary voice channels.
+* `/setup`: Initializes the bot by sending the control panel interface for users to create temporary voice channels.
-* `!clearchat`: Clears up to 100 recent messages in the current text channel.
+* `/clearchat`: Clears up to 100 recent messages in the current text channel.
-* `!cleartmp`: Forcefully deletes all temporary voice and text channels currently active in the server.
+* `/cleartmp`: Forcefully deletes all temporary voice and text channels currently active in the server.
-* `!ipmc <server-ip>`: Fetches and displays the current status, MOTD, and player count of a specified Minecraft server.
+* `/ipmc <server-ip>`: Fetches and displays the current status, MOTD, and player count of a specified Minecraft server.

 ---